ovh/docs/pages/web/hosting/diagnostic_fix_500_internal_server_error/guide.en-gb.md

 ### Put your website in development mode

-To reveal any PHP errors, switch your web hosting to `development` mode with this [document](../modify_your_web_hosting_systems_runtime_environment/#step-2-check-your-web-hosting-plans-configuration).
+To reveal any PHP errors, switch your web hosting to `development` mode with these [instructions](../modify_your_web_hosting_systems_runtime_environment/#step-2-check-your-web-hosting-plans-configuration).

 ### Test the .htaccess file

-A 500 error can be caused by a defect within the `.htaccess` file of your website, which is usually in the first level of its root folder within your FTP server.
+A 500 error can be caused by a defect of the `.htaccess` file of your website, which is usually located on the first level of its root folder within your hosting's FTP storage space.

 To check this, [log in to your hosting plan via FTP](../log-in-to-storage-ftp-web-hosting/).

-Then rename this file to `.htaccess.old` and try again.
+Then rename this file to `.htaccess.old` and refresh the page in your browser.

 If your website is online again, it means the `.htaccess` file should be corrected.
-If you need help to make the necessary operations, please contact the OVHcloud [partners](https://www.ovh.com/world/discover-marketplace/).
+If you need help to make the necessary operations, you may consider contacting an OVHcloud [partner](https://partner.ovhcloud.com/en-gb/directory/).

 ### Check folder and file permissions

-Each file and each folder of your source code has a certain level of read, write and execute permissions within your webhosting's file-system.
+Each file and each folder of your source code has a certain level of read, write and execute permissions within your web hosting's file system.
 This is meant to protect them from any malicious or improper manipulation.

 An incorrect level of access rights on a folder or a file may create a 500 error.

 To access these files, log on your [FTP server](../log-in-to-storage-ftp-web-hosting/).

-The [FileZilla user guide](../web_hosting_filezilla_user_guide/#file-and-folder-permissions) will then help you check the following points:
+The [FileZilla guide](../web_hosting_filezilla_user_guide/#file-and-folder-permissions) will then help you check the following points:

 - The **root** of your hosting plan (this is the directory marked `/` or `.` on Filezilla) must have 705 access rights (these are the default permissions).
 Do not change this level of permissions.
 - Folders must have 705 access rights.